cjungmann/raspi/README.md

     directory with another computer every time you need SSH access unless you configure your device to allow SSH.
 See instructions below.

+- Insert the SD Card into the Raspberry Pi and Power Up.
+  - Only after a few failures did I discover I needed a more generous power supply.
+The specs says that the device needs 5 volts DC and a minimum of 2.5 Amps.
+  - Avoid turning off the device by removing the power cord.
+Use SSH as described below, then issue the **halt** command:

+    ~~~.sh
+    $ sudo halt --poweroff
+    ~~~

+    of

+    ~~~.sh
+    $ sudo poweroff
+    ~~~

 ## Connect to Raspberry Pi with SSH

 SSH is the best way to connect to a headless Raspberry Pi device.